TheTempAccount/Co-Speech-Motion-Generation/README.md

     bash train.sh

-If you have any problem, please let me know.
+For any problem, please let us know.